 Many beginners try to play some trick by using language translators and publish the duplicate content.
 Eventually, your website’s rank will fall.

 #46.
 Chrome Page Speed

-Not everyone uses the dynamic CMS like WordPress so a few people are still running static websites.
-Chrome gathers the data of your website and Google may use that data to handle the SERPs.
+Not everyone uses a dynamic CMS like WordPress, so a few people are still running static websites.
+Chrome gathers the data of your website, and Google may use it to manage SERPs.

 #47.
 Recently Updated Content

 Google prefers to show the latest updated articles to keep the freshness.
 If you check WPBeginner, you will see the last updated date.
 Well, that’s what you should keep in your mind.